GothicVRProject/GothicVR/README.md

 **Q: What an awkward name...**
 A: True!
 It's a combination of Gothic, Unity, Zen, VR, and a grain of insanity.

+**Q: Why did you reimplement parsing of Gothic files as ZenLib and phoenix already did it?**
+A: Unfortunately we couldn't get ZenLib to compile as shared Library/DLL (compile error as dependencies weren't prepared for SHARED usage) and phoenix isn't exporting it's functions as extern "C" which is [required by mono](https://www.mono-project.com/docs/advanced/pinvoke/) (Unity crashes without error message when calling phoenix's functions via DLLImport).